alec-mccormick/chess/README.md

 Run the following commands to launch:
 ```
-# Launch application with the title "Chess A" to act as the server.
+# Launch application with the title "Chess A".
 $ cargo run -- --port 12351 --title "Chess A"

-# Launch application with the title "Chess B" to act as the client & configure it to connect.
+# Launch application with the title "Chess B" & configure it to connect to "Chess A".
 $ cargo run -- --port 12350 --title "Chess B" --remote "127.0.0.1:12351"
 ```